davenquinn/xenoliths/paper/text/chapters/03-results.md

 These domains are cross-cut by elongate narrow (~1 mm) flow shear bands of finer-grained material with few vesicles and phenocrysts.

+Petrographic study of cumulate fragments within the Crystal Knob basalt reveals residues from multiple stages of melt fractionation.
 Samples CK-D1 and CK-D2 are dominated
 by dunite and peridotite fragments up to 2 cm in diameter.
 The peridotite fragments show textures similar to those in samples CK-2 to CK-7.